 The Gambling Commission shares the responsibility for granting gaming and betting permissions with local Licensing Authorities.
 You will need to contact them for information on Operating and Personal Licence requirements.

-Licensing Authorities are required by the Gambling Act to publish a Statement of the Principles which they propose to apply when exercising their functions.
-This statement must be reviewed and published at least every three years and ours came into effect on 31st January 2016.
+Licensing Authorities are required by the Gambling Act to publish a Statement of Principles which they propose to apply when exercising their functions.
+This statement must be reviewed and published at least every three years and ours came into effect on 1st February 2019.

 We issue licences for: